 Industry leader in 3-d printing, and material and design solutions

 Aerojet Rocketdyne has invested extensive time and resources for more than two decades to evolve additive manufacturing technology, also known as 3-D printing, to meet the stringent requirements of rocket engine and defense systems applications.
 This investment is now paying dividends as we begin to incorporate the technology into production programs.
 3-D printing can significantly reduce lead times, make products more affordable, and enable new approaches to design that were not previously feasible.
+In particular, 3-D printing has made a large impact on Aerojet Rocketdyne's ability to deliver hypersonic flight.

 Cost savings: The use of additive manufacturing dramatically reduces the amount of touch labor required to build many engine components, which enables us to provide more affordable products to our customers.